YvesHarrison/Market-IT/README.md

 In public folder: css, client side javascript and images

-In utils folder: server side javascript
+In data folder: server side javascript and database operations

 In views folder: handlebar layout